-One of the most common reason for audio issues is having the stream playing back on the same device that does the encoding.
-Not only it takes additional CPU resources for decompression, but it may also playback sound of your stream, which leads to echo on the final video.
+Having the stream playing back on the same device you use for streaming not only takes additional CPU resources but may also playback the sound of your stream, which leads to echo on the final video.

-If all playback seems to be muted, but you still are getting echo on stream - try streaming while wearing headphones. as they will lower the chance of the microphone capturing unnecessary sounds.
+Stream while wearing headphones.
+This will lower the chance of the microphone capturing unnecessary sounds.